 Hopefully, this article answers your queries on what is a candid photo and are we've been able to convince you that candids have a place in every photographer's portfolio.
 They don't have to be hardcore photojournalism or street images.
 Just having an impromptu and unexpected look to a portrait pose is enough to make it stand out.
 And when you are trying to tell a story, there is no better way than through candid images.
 To get better at your craft, do keep your camera ready at all times and follow these unique, awesome tips for candid photography.

 Display your work and share photo stories on your portfolio website.
-With our handy guide on how to build your portfolio website, you can start today.
+With our handy guide on how to build a portfolio website, you can start today.
 Make sure that the portfolio website builder you choose offers the flexibility, features, and ease of use you need to put together a professional online portfolio website without requiring any coding knowledge.

 Pixpa is a portfolio website builder platform that is trusted by creative pros around the world.
 Have a look at some stunning portfolio website examples.
 Pixpa offers an easy yet powerful drag-and-drop website builder and includes Client galleries, eCommerce, and blogging tools to enable you to manage your complete online presence through one seamless platform.
 Explore all features that make Pixpa the perfect choice for creative professionals such as photographers, artists, designers, and others.